nevillegrech/gigahorse-toolchain/README.md

 ## Usage

-The decompiler and disassembler are invoked as follows:
+The decompiler and disassembler are invoked at their simplest as follows:

 ```
 $ bin/decompile examples/dao_hack.hex